Many independent adjusters dream about traveling the country to process catastrophic claims, better known in the industry as “cat claims.”

 I suggest having at least $2000 in cash available to you before you accept any catastrophic deployments as an independent adjuster.

 It is expensive on the road and you need to be able to pay for any emergencies that may arise while waiting for your first check.
+You may also need some additional insurance adjuster tools for this kind of work.

 If you are going to be working a catastrophic property deployment, raise the minimum amount to $5000.
 It takes longer to get paid for property claims than auto claims, and you’ll need to make sure you don’t run out money while you wait.